 Improving your all-round game techniques will see the biggest improvements.
 That said having better equipment may give you that little extra edge and in sport that can make a difference.

-How to choose the perfect badminton racket?
-Well hopefully this article has gone some way to answering / addressing some of the main issues you need to consider when looking for the best badminton rackets that suits your style, ability and budget.
+Well hopefully this article has gone some way to answering and addressing some of the main issues you need to consider when looking for the best badminton rackets that suits your style, ability and budget.

 What Criteria Do You Use When Choosing A New Racket?